QMetryDev/QAS-Java-TestNG-Sample/README.md

 4.MAVEN installed in system.

+5.Compatible chromedriver path should be set in your system and in application.properties file if it is present in your project folder for command line execution.
 #### About
 * This is sample project with Maven directory structure:
 * The 'config' directory contains testng.xml file, and is a place holder for configuration files.